 It’s Going to be Itchy

-The best way to avoid chigger bites is, of course, to avoid chiggers altogether.
-To do this, you need to know where chiggers are commonly found.
+The best way to get rid of chigger bites is, of course, to avoid chiggers altogether.
+So, to do this, you need to know where chiggers are commonly found.

 Avoid Places Where Chiggers Grow

 Chiggers typically live in tall, overgrown weeds and grass, or in berry patches and wooded areas.
-Most of us have an area like this in our yard or near it, so be sure to keep your lawn trimmed and your garden weeded.
+Also, most of us have an area like this in our yard or near it.
+So be sure to keep your lawn trimmed and your garden weeded.

 Chiggers Hate Winter

 Luckily, you don’t have to worry about chiggers in the wintertime.
 When the weather gets chilly, less than about 60 degrees Fahrenheit, they will become inactive.
-And if the temperature continues decreasing and gets to be less than 42 degrees Fahrenheit, they chiggers will die off.
+Also, if the temperature continues decreasing and gets to be less than 42 degrees Fahrenheit, chiggers will die off.